markjnkim/es_mod/02-css/content/lesson-4-grid.md

 As you can see, box6 moved into the first column due to the `grid-auto-flow` property, and box3 now overlaps box2.

-> **Deep Dive**: CSS Grid is a complete layout model with many more properties that assist in customization for complex positioning.
+> **Deep Dive**: CSS Grid is a robust layout model with many properties that can be used for complex positioning.
 To learn more, please see the following resources:
 > * [MDN web docs on grid area](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-area)
 > * [MDN web docs on grid auto-column/row](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-auto-columns)